emojicode/emojicode.github.io/src/reference/documentation.md

 # Documentation

 Documentation is an important part of writing good code.
-Therefore Emojicode offers built-in tools to document your code.
+Emojicode therefore offers built-in tools to document your code.

 ## Documentation Comments

 Emojicode supports a special type of comments which are called *Documentation Comments*.
-The syntax of these documentation tokens is:
+The syntax is:

 ```syntax
 $documentation-comment$-> 📗 $documentation-comment-characters$ 📗